thepitcher/esnaad-code-cli-01/src/esnaad/rules/core/entity-creation.md

 5. ☐ Created Entity class in `[Module]/Entity/` directory
 6. ☐ Entity inherits from `EntityBase<[EntityName]Id>`
 7. ☐ Entity implements `INgAuditable`

+### Properties
 8. ☐ All properties are `virtual` with `protected set`
+9. ☐ Identified primitive types (no import needed)
+10. ☐ Identified ObjectId properties (import from Admin.Core.Shared)
+11. ☐ Identified entity references (searched for import paths)
+12. ☐ Added all necessary using statements at the top

+### Constructors
-9. ☐ Protected parameterless constructor exists
+13. ☐ Protected parameterless constructor exists
-10. ☐ Public constructor with parameters exists
+14. ☐ Public constructor with parameters exists
-11. ☐ ID initialized in protected constructor
+15. ☐ ID initialized in protected constructor
-12. ☐ ReSharper comments added
+16. ☐ ReSharper comments added

+### Final Checks
-13. ☐ Correct namespaces used
+17. ☐ Correct namespaces used
+18. ☐ All imports resolved correctly
-14. ☐ Used `write_file` tool to create both files
+19. ☐ Used `write_file` tool to create both files

 ---